dblock/code.dblock.org/_posts/2011/2011-08-31-committing-cijoe-runner-configuration-into-git.markdown

 ---
 A nice way of telling CIJoe (or any other CI service) what to do is to commit git configuration under, for example, _git-config_.

-Here’s what a typical _git-config/config_ looks like.
-It’s the same as your usual _.git/config_.
+Here's what a typical _git-config/config_ looks like.
+It's the same as your usual _.git/config_.

-We’re going to have a remote [origin] and a [cijoe] section that tells CIJoe what to do.
+We're going to have a remote [origin] and a [cijoe] section that tells CIJoe what to do.

 {% highlight ini %}
 [remote "origin"]